-The crisis in the Ukraine triggert me to join the Tor project.
+The crisis in the Ukraine triggert me to provide Tor relays.

 But my motivation is much bigger (and few inches in size): the Stasi observation files about my parents - few hundred pages.

 In contrast here are the ridiculous 9 (and mostly blackened) spy pages about me.
 Freedom needs free press.